howlingunit/hangman/README.md

       * This function is ran at the end of the game.
 If `win = Flase` it then displays the correct word and colours it red.
 If `win = True` it colours it green
       * This function also reveals the replay button
 ### game logic
 * when the page loads it [sets up the page](./static/lib/hangman.mjs#L13).
 It makes the keyboard, adds the eventlisteners and runs the [reset function](./static/lib/hangman.mjs#L46), which cleans up the page and sets all the values then it runs [startGame](./static/lib/hangman.mjs#L63).
-This function gets the word form the server, and applies the settings and it runs [updateDOM](./static/lib/domlib.mjs#L70) and then its waiting for user input.
+This function gets the word from the server, and applies the settings and it runs [updateDOM](./static/lib/domlib.mjs#L70) and then its waiting for user input.
 * When a key is pressed, it runs [turn(letter)](./static/lib/hangman.mjs#L88), which is the primary function in the games loop, and it runs in this sequence:
   * First, it checks if the letter has already been guessed.
 If so, it returns
   * It makes a copy of `word.underscore`.
 This is for later so we can check if a correct guess has been made as these two will differ